Purdue-CS193/lab-1-jmckeev/index.md

+### Riley McKeever's first CS193 Lab

+## Favorite Things About CS193
+- There are fun labs
+- Lectures and labs alternate weeks
+- It is a helpful class

 ## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/kalutes/CS193_Fall18_Lab1/edit/master/index.md) to maintain and preview the content for your website in Markdown files.